kirkhofer/data-ai/aoai/README.md

 Several assumptions on this part here:
 1. Azure OpenAI subscription
     - Request here: https://aka.ms/oai/access
-    > NOTE: To get access soon, do NOT include DALL-E
 1. Your deployment names are like the following
     - `gpt-35-turbo`
     - `code-davinci-002`